Ballen281/Python-Statistics-GDP/README.md

 ## Project Overview

 This project analyzes **Global GDP data from the World Bank and United Nations (2025)** to identify patterns and insights in global economic performance.
-It demonstrates a complete data analysis workflow — from data ingestion and cleaning to summary statistics and interpretation — using Python, pandas, and matplotlib.
+It demonstrates a complete data analysis workflow,  from data ingestion and cleaning to summary statistics and interpretation,  using Python, pandas, and matplotlib.

 The notebook (`Global GDP Statistics.ipynb`) serves as part of my professional data portfolio, highlighting my ability to work with real-world data, clean and validate datasets, and communicate findings clearly for business and analytical audiences.